Xon77/Live4Bubbles/README.md

 ### 🎼 Parametric Control of your Tidal Cycles code line / pattern

-- ⏱️ **Timing** - Speed, duration, and legato,
+- ⏱️ **Timing** - Speed, duration, legato, and orbit/track management
 - 〰️ **Sound Selection** - Quick navigation through sound libraries with folder and buffer selection,
 - 🎨 **Effects Database** - Filter and effects to both sound and patterns with multiple parameter controls,
-- 🌐 **Spatial Control** - Channel Positioning and orbit management for immersive soundscapes.
+- 🌐 **Spatial Control** - Channel Positioning for immersive soundscapes.

 ---